jyodroid/python_training/Readme.md

 ### Useful links
 [Google python class] - free class for people with a little bit of programming experience who want to learn Python. in this repo are included the exercises of the course.

+[Udacity Programming Foundations with Python] - Introductory programming class to learn Object-Oriented Programming, a must-have technique to reuse and share code easily.
+Learn by making projects that spread happiness…

 License
 ----